 - Based on your answers to the above questions, what makes your product/service stand out from the competition in their eyes?

-Set goals and make plans to track the success of your B2B strategies
+Set goals, and make plans to track the success of your B2B strategies

 You’ll need to set two types of interconnected goals—strategic goals and measurable goals— for the greatest success.